LivePersonInc/kafka-java-bridge/README.md

 Motivation
 ==========

-The need to have a production quality kafka0.8 high level consumer implementation in Nodejs.
+The need to have a production quality kafka0.8 client implementation in Nodejs.
 Please see:
   * [Performance and stability](#performance-and-stability)
 for detailed information.